jacklijiahui/EE209FinalPrj/README.md

   4. SpeedPositionALgorithm.js is our second algorithm.

-  5. XXXXXXXXXXXXXXXXXXXXXX is our third algorithm
+  5. OriginalBresenhamAlgorithm.js is our third algorithm and initial attempt to implement the full version of Bresenham's Line Based Algorithm.

   6. ModifiedBresenhamAlgorithm.js is our final algorithm.